Service, Teaching, & Research (STaR) in Mathematics Education: Supporting Early Career Professionals

 Joining the STaR Program

-Eligibility is limited to faculty with a doctorate in mathematics education who are also in their first or second year of a tenure-track academic appointment as a mathematics educator at a U.S. institution of higher education.
+Eligibility is limited to faculty with a doctorate in mathematics education in their first or second year of an academic appointment as a mathematics educator at an institution of higher education.
 The faculty appointment may be in a department of mathematics or a school/college/department of education.

 Admission to the STaR Program is a competitive process that requires the completion and submission of an application along with all the necessary support materials.